EliedersonLinhares/PersonalVideoPlayer/README.md

 - ✅ Rewind and advance options
 - ✅ Advance by frame
 - ✅ Can capture an image and save in computer 📸,
+- ✅ Can capture all frames in video and save in the computer📸,
 - ✅ Support to fullscreen mode,

 ## 🚀 Features to be implemented
 - ℹ️ 🎵 Support to audio like mp3
-- ℹ️ Option to capture all frames in video and save in the computer
+- ℹ️ Apply filters on video